 Making NTFS Partition for Chrome OS

 - Enter 44000 (or any multiple of 22000) in the New size field.
 Enter Chrome OS in the partition name field and choose File system as ntfs.
-Press Add button.
+Press the Add button.

 - Click the check icon located at the top to start the partitioning process.
 It will take hardly a few seconds to complete.